Goldman Algebra, Opers and the Swapping Algebra: Introduction

 \end{theotheo} The statement of this theorem actually requires some preliminaries in defining properly the meaning of Assertion \eqref{theo:swapuniv0}.
 In a way, this result tells us that the swapping bracket is the Goldman bracket on the universal solenoid.

-The proof relies on the description of special multi fractions called {\em elementary functions} (see Paragraph \ref{sec:elemfunct}) as limits of the well studied functions on the character variety known as {\em Wilson loops}.
+The proof relies on the description of special multifractions called {\em elementary functions} (see Paragraph \ref{sec:elemfunct}) as limits of the well studied functions on the character variety known as {\em Wilson loops}.

 Another result is a precise asymptotic formula, on a fixed surface this time, relating the Goldman and the swapping brackets.
 Let $\Gamma$ be as above.
 Let $\gamma\in\Gamma$.
 Let finally $y\in \PP$, and $\gamma^+$, $\gamma^-$ be respectively the attractive and repulsive fixed points of $\gamma$ in $\partial_\infty(\Gamma)$.
-Let us define the following formal series of cross fractions
+Let us define the following formal series of cross fractions, reverting to the notation $(X,x)$ for pairs,

-In \cite{Labourie:2007a}, we show that the {\em period function} $\ell_\gamma:={\ms I}_S(\hat\ell_\gamma(y)))$ -- seen as a function on the character variety -- is independent on $y$ and is a function of the eigenvalues of the monodromy of $\gamma$.
+In \cite{Labourie:2006} we show that the {\em period function} $\ell_\gamma\defeq {\ms I}_S(\hat\ell_\gamma(y)))$ -- seen as a function on the character variety -- is independent on $y$ and is a function of the eigenvalues of the monodromy of $\gamma$.
 These period functions coincide with the length functions for the classical Teichmüller Theory -- that is $n=2$.

 We now have \begin{theotheo} Let $\gamma$ and $\eta$ be homotopy classes of curves which as simple curves have at most one intersection point, then we have